aspensmonster-school/cardgame/README.md

 cardgame
 ========

+License: GNU GPL version 3.
+See COPYING file.
+Documentation: I'll probably put it up on my personal domain at some point.

 This is for a Computer Science 2 class at Texas State University.
 I'm incorporating git and doxygen in an attempt to at least start to get a grasp on how software development is actually done in